DM2V/tailwindcss-clone-website/README.md

 # Exercise of Tailwind CSS

-This is a clone of [Digital Ocean](https://www.digitalocean.com/) web page using Tailwing CSS course.
+This is a clone of [Digital Ocean](https://www.digitalocean.com/) web page using Tailwind CSS.

 ![Web Page](/img/digital-ocean.png)